mbjaved/okr-app-ws/DEVELOPMENT_TIMELINE.md

   - All changes follow project best practices for modularity, accessibility, and typed contracts.

 - **Authentication Wall**
-  - Implemented global middleware to require authentication for all app pages except `/login` and `/register`.
+  - Implemented global middleware to require authentication for all app pages except `/auth/login` and `/auth/register`.
-  - Added redirect from `/auth/login` to `/login` for legacy compatibility.
+  - Added proper error handling and redirects for unauthenticated users
   - All redirects and flows use client-side navigation as per best practices.
+  - Implemented proper session management with JWT
+  - Added TypeScript types for authentication context

 - **Error Handling & Feedback**
   - All API and UI errors now display clear, meaningful messages.